 VR education experiences motivate students with their novelty and active participation in environments.
 This can be especially useful for students who are learning on their own or who have typically struggled with language learning in school and other more formal settings.

 The ability to redo classes and VR language learning experiences creates a great pacing for students of all levels.
-This sustained practice of verbal skills will drive performance.
+This sustained practise of verbal skills will drive performance.

 For language learning, it will help students become comfortable making mistakes when speaking to other people with the use of non-verbal communication such as eye contact.
 It will lower the anxiety one feels when speaking to people in a foreign language by providing effective training scenarios.